Windows clusters

 Details

-See the CAPI proposal for implementation details: https://github.com/kubernetes-sigs/cluster-api/blob/master/docs/proposals/20200804-windows-support.md
+See the CAPI proposal for implementation details: https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20200804-windows-support.md

 VM and VMSS naming